yakin68/ozgur-yazilim-tasg/README.md

 ```

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
-## STEP 15 - Destroy the infrastructure
+## STEP 15 - Take a standby step
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

-* Prepair to stage and get approval for destroy the infrastructure
+* Take a standby step to examine the infrastructure, develop the application and secure it.

 ```bash
         stage('Destroy the infrastructure'){